 Ms. Gray focuses her practice on counseling employers on a wide range of labor and employment matters, including state and federal court litigation, grievance arbitrations, labor board proceedings, and proceedings before various administrative agencies.
 She advises and represents clients regarding employment discrimination, harassment, and in matters related to:

 • Title VII of the Civil Rights Act

 • The Illinois Human Rights Act

 Ms. Gray received her Bachelor of Science degree from Michigan State University, and her J.D. degree from IIT Chicago-Kent College of Law, with high honors, in 2007.
 She was awarded the Order of the Coif and served as a member of the Chicago-Kent Law Review.
-Ms. Gray is a member of the Chicago Bar Association and is an Adjunct Instructor in the Paralegal Studies Program at Wilbur Wright Community College.
+Ms. Gray is licensed to practice in both Illinois and Florida and serves as an Adjunct Professor in the Business Law Clinic for DePaul University College of Law.